 Mediation Attorneys Tewksbury, NJ

 One of the most common, and effective, types of Alternative Dispute Resolution is that of Mediation.
-Mediation involves only a single attorney who acts as a neutral mediator between the parties.
+Mediation involves only a neutral party who acts as a facilitator between the parties.
 A trained divorce mediator can help both parties to express their concerns and desires without fear of judgement, facilitate discussions between the parties, and help each party properly take into account the needs and concerns of the other when finding solutions.

 Mediation is both informal and confidential, and often a much quicker and cheaper process than traditional divorce.
 For more information regarding the mediation process, whether or not it is right for you, and how our trained mediators can specifically assist you and your family, please view our mediation page.

 While arbitration has the benefits of being an ADR process (private, less contentious, less expensive), it is the ADR method most similar to the court-based process.
 This is because, in arbitration, both parties and their separate attorneys present their case to a single party who will make an ultimate ruling on any issues at hand.
 This single-party acts as any court-appointed judge would, but is actually an attorney trained as a neutral arbitrator.

 Arbitration is generally pursued when the parties feel that they cannot reach their own, final decisions (as they would during mediation for example), and would instead rather present their positions to a neutral party who will make a final decision.

 While our attorneys are not prepared to act as judges during the arbitration process, we are prepared to provide you with our unique and effective approach to family law as your legal representative during the arbitration process.
 We will help you ensure that your rights, needs, and concerns are accurately taken into account and protected during the arbitration process and that any final agreement you reach is fair to you, protects your legal and financial future, and your future as a parent to your children as well.